Smokez01/Economy-Discord-Bot-Python/README.md

 What things you need to install the software and how to install them:

-Firstly, install all the needed modules, for that, you will need to install [python](https://www.python.org/downloads/) and to do that follow this tutorial
+Firstly, install all the needed modules, for that, you will need to install [python](https://www.python.org/downloads/).

 ## Installation Instructions